 NHS providers are facing intense financial pressure, with how their services are paid for and how much they cost under ever greater scrutiny.
 The funding gap facing the NHS is having a material impact on frontline providers and the services they are able to offer to patients.

 The NHS needs a fair and transparent financial system that actively supports the delivery of key policy priorities and enables investment in high quality services and facilities.

 Our new report makes the case for why capital matters and how we have campaigned to influence recent policy developments in this area.

 Our new report provides an overview of how the sector is performing and explores the challenges it faces as providers work towards delivering the NHS long term plan.

 Our report explores the deliverability of control totals, the efficiency challenge, and the likely impact on performance across the provider sector.

-Saffron Cordery responds to the launch of the comprehensive spending review process.
+Saffron Cordery responds to the government announcement of over £113m to tackle the 'biggest health challenges'.

 Miriam Deakin discusses the unprecedented winter pressures on the NHS, and what the government's recent Autumn Statement means for health and social care in the colder months and beyond.